 Perhaps even more significantly, Washington, DC approved legal sports betting just before Christmas 2018.
 Very soon, Maryland residents will be able to make the short trip to the nation’s capital to bet on sports.

-It is expected that the proposed bill will be further debated in the 2019 legislative session.
 Due to the specific nature of the Maryland constitution, it may take until 2020 for legal sports betting to arrive in Maryland.
 However, all signs indicate that it will happen sooner rather than later.

 The History of Online Sports Betting in Maryland

 Sports betting, both online and offline, was outlawed in Maryland when PASPA was passed by the Supreme Court in 1992.
 PASPA acted as a ban on sports betting in almost all of the US States, with Nevada being the one major exception.

 Speaking of Las Vegas, Maryland even has a connection with the gambling capital of the US.
 For a number of years in the late 1940s, Nevada and four counties in southern Maryland were the only locations in the US where slot machines were legally able to pay in hard cash.

 The interest in the slot machine casinos remained high until they were finally outlawed in 1968.